monikastrah/431-2020/classes/class11/README.md

 ## Announcements

 1. **STILL TO COME**
-    - [Minute Paper after Class 11](https://github.com/THOMASELOVE/431-2020/blob/master/minutepapers) will open for responses by class time.
     - Answer Sketch for Lab 04 [will be posted](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab04/README.md) by class time
-    - Grades + TA Comments on Lab 03 will be posted at http://bit.ly/431-2020-grades by class time
     - Details on how your Project 1 proposal will be evaluated

+2. The [Minute Paper after Class 11](https://github.com/THOMASELOVE/431-2020/blob/master/minutepapers) is open for responses, which are due tomorrow (2020-09-30) at noon.

+3. Grades + TA Comments on Lab 03 are now at http://bit.ly/431-2020-grades.

-2. **Project A Proposal**
+4. **Project A Proposal**

 - Several students met my Noon 2020-09-27 deadline for an initial review of their proposal.
 Most of them were quite good, and needed only some small changes.
 - A couple of students tried to use R to do all of the ingestion work, including dropping the first row from the data set and to pull it from the website directly.
 The best way I know how to do that is shown below.
 All it requires is `library(tidyverse)` and an active Internet connection to work.